 Therefore, the Pro V1 is less likely to deviate from the intended route when a mishit occurs, But, it is also less likely to give as much feedback.

 The Tour Speed might be an improved choice for you if you frequently make incorrect swing choices.
 But the Pro V1 might be a better option for you if you are a golfer desiring the most accurate ball.

 On the wet ground, Titleist Tour Speed provides excellent traction.
 It can more firmly grab the grass.
 It consequently aids in preventing the ball from spinning out.

 The Titleist Pro V1 also has great traction on wet grass.
 Therefore, the Pro V1 is even less likely to spin out.

 The Pro V1 might be a better option for you if you play a lot of wet-weather golf.
 You can maintain your strokes on the green even when the greens are wet thanks to the Pro V1’s improved traction.
 If not, you ought to pick the Tour Speed.

-in Summary – Titleist Tour Speed Vs Pro V1
+in our verdict Titleist Tour Speed Vs Pro V1

 The Tour Speed can be a suitable option for you if you are searching for a ball that delivers long distance, a soft feel, and moderate spin.

 My #1 suggestion – The Pro V1 can be a fantastic option for you if you are seeking a ball that has the best feel, spin, and durability available.